Vizzuality/coding-challenge-examples/README.md

 Write a small frontend app that fetches photos data from an URL and displays them on a grid of cards.
 Each card should have the photo title, a link to the large version and a thumbnail.
 The grid should include pagination or lazy loading.

-Include a button that lets you sort by title in ascending/descending order.
+Include a button that lets you sort by title in ascending/descending order, and displays the current order.
+(See top right corner of the wireframe).

 Make it look good, doesn't have to be very sophisticated.